How Long Should You Wait Between Coats of Polyurethane on Hardwood Floors?

 Applying polyurethane on hardwood floors can be a messy job.
 So, keep a cleaning rag ready to wipe off the spills or drips.

 Meanwhile, if you’re having difficulty removing dry polyurethane, try applying chemical strippers, as it’s more effective and safer for the floor.
-Here are the steps:
+Now, let me guide you through the steps:

 refinishing hardwood floor